divi255/cloud-fancyindex/README.md

 file to bucket.
 Sad, but true.

-Option "-M" allows to include custom meta info, e.g. you can display fingerprints of SSL certificates hosted in bucket and this data is stored (as "FINGERPRINT FILENAME", one per line) in "FINGERPRINTS" (case insensitive)
+Option "-M" allows to include custom meta info, e.g. you can display fingerprints of SSL certificates hosted in bucket if this data is stored (as "FINGERPRINT FILENAME", one per line) in "FINGERPRINTS" (case insensitive)
 file: